mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/README.md

 [A Deep Transfer Model With Wasserstein Distance Guided Multi-Adversarial Networks for Bearing Fault Diagnosis Under Different Working Conditions](https://ieeexplore.ieee.org/document/8713860)

 # Citation

+If you use this code and datasets for your research, please consider citing:

 ```
 @ARTICLE{8713860,
 author={M. {Zhang} and D. {Wang} and W. {Lu} and J. {Yang} and Z. {Li} and B. {Liang}},